natict/linux-metrics/docs/io-usage.md

 ### Discussion

 - Why do we need an IO queue?
 What does it enable the kernel to perform?
+Read a few more things on IO queue depths [here](https://blog.docbert.org/queue-depth-iops-and-latency/)
 - Why are the `svctm` and `%util` iostat fields essentially useless in a modern environment? (read [Marc Brooker's excellent blog post](https://brooker.co.za/blog/2014/07/04/iostat-pct.html))
 - What is the difference in how the kernel handles reads and writes?
 How does that effect metrics and application behaviour?